Nataniel-Antosik/Nataniel-Antosik/README.md

 ## Hello there 👋

-My name is Nataniel, I working in the position of Junior Android Developer.
+My name is Nataniel, I'm working in the position of Junior Android Developer.

 ### I'm currently working on a few projects:
 * [Bench Project](https://github.com/Nataniel-Antosik/Bench_Project) application to show movies from public API and to learn new things from Android,